-During SEO migration of my Drupal 8 website, I came across the problem of duplicate / out-of-date url's doing regular queries on Google's Search engine.
-As one where I'd expect nothing less than 100% consistency across all advertised links, there should be a way to fix this issue.
+During SEO migration of my Drupal 8 website, I came across the problem of duplicate / out-of-date URLs doing regular queries on Google's Search engine.
+As someone who expects nothing less than 100% consistency across all advertised links, there should be a way to fix this issue.

-My first thought was to change my Drupal install to a multi-site, serving the same content on each, the only difference been whether it was http or https.
-But that idea wouldn't work, as both use a common codebase, hence use robots.txt as its' source for robots to crawl for web content.
+My first thought was to change my Drupal install to a multi-site, serving the same content on each, the only difference being whether it was http or https.
+But that idea wouldn't work, as both use the same robots.txt file from the common codebase to crawl for web content.

 There had to be a simpler way ... and there is.